 Artists at Moon City Ceramics

-• Elizabeth Newbury
+• Elizabeth Newbery

-Elizabeth Newbury Ceramics
+Elizabeth Newbery Ceramics

-Elizabeth was taught by distinguished artists such as James Tower and Howard Hodgkin at Bath Academy of Art (Corsham) in the 1960s.
+Elizabeth was taught by distinguished artists such as James Tower and Howard Hodgkin at Bath Academy of Art in the 1960s.
 There, the influence was pre-industrial English ceramics such as Staffordshire slipware rather than the Leach tradition.
+Her ceramics aim to tell a ‘story’ using surfaces rather like canvases.

 • David Mason